Is Veigar a Burst Mage?

 While Veigar does have burst damage potential, his abilities and gameplay style are more focused on dealing sustained damage over time rather than delivering a single, high-damage blow.
 He can be considered a mage with burst damage potential, but he is not a traditional burst mage.

-- How to get World of Warcraft?
+- How long to beat Call of Duty 1?